 Welcome to the Maine Folque Co-Op website.
 Our mission at the Maine Folque Co-op is to honor Maine's cultural heritage by bringing the generations together through traditional music and dance.

-We've undertaken a variety of projects toward this end over the past couple of years, the most exemplary of which was a collaborative community residency last spring which served to spotlight and celebrate Lewiston's French-Canadian roots.
+We've undertaken a variety of projects toward this end over the past couple of years, the most exemplary of which was a collaborative community residency last year which served to spotlight and celebrate Lewiston's French-Canadian roots.
 We look forward to exploring many other ethnic music and dance traditions in the coming months, while continuing to support and encourage Maine's own “indigenous” folk dancing - New England contra dancing - and the music that inspires it.
 Please feel free to explore our website, including our sample Video Clips and Links to media coverage to see some of what we've been up to, and drop us a line if you would like to offer feedback or have ideas for future activities.

 The Great Falls Folk Orchestra